-Ms Garrett hopes an autologous haematopoietic stem cell transplant, or HSCT, will reset her immune system and stop her MS progressing.
+Ms Garrett hopes an autologous haematopoietic stem cell transplant, or HSCT, will reset her immune system and stop the progression of MS.

-HSCT is only offered in Australia via clinical trial, which Ms Garrett won’t qualify for because she is not disabled enough.
+It is only offered in Australia in a clinical trial which Ms Garrett won’t qualify for because she is not disabled enough.
 But she can’t afford to allow the disease to further ravage her body.

-After a workplace accident left her partner Lance with post traumatic stress disorder and unable to work, Ms Garrett is the family breadwinner.
+After her partner Lance suffered a workplace accident that left him with post traumatic stress disorder and unable to work, Ms Garrett is the family breadwinner.

-“That’s put a lot of pressure on me to be able to continue to work,” she said.
+“That’s put a lot of pressure on me long term to be able to continue to work,” she said.

 “I figure if I can extend my working life by 15 years it’s money well spent and if it’s going to get my kids through to 18 and being independent, then that’s a good benefit.

-Ms Garrett first heard about HSCT soon after Kleo was born, but with dreams of having another child she put it off and Nixon was born.
+Ms Garrett heard about HSCT treatment several years ago when Queensland nurse Kristy Cruise told of her HSCT success on a national current affairs program, and began looking at it more seriously soon after Kleo was born.
+But with dreams of having another child, she put it off and Nixon was born.

-Over the years she has trialled all of the available treatments for MS, but found the side effects of each drug outweighed the benefits to her daily life.
+Over the years Ms Garrett has tried most of the different treatments available for MS, from injecting herself every second day to tablet therapies, but found the side effects of each drug outweighed the benefits to her daily life.

-The “most tolerable” drug would bind up her muscles causing intensive stiffness and pain.
+The “most tolerable” drug was only 25 to 30 per cent effective but would bind up her muscles causing intensive stiffness and pain.
 One of the injections could cause her chest to constrict so much she thought she was going to die.

 “I’d been pretty good up until December when I had another MS attack and now I’ve got really bad vertigo, dizziness and constant nausea which is stopping me from doing a lot of things,” she said.

-She decided to book the HSCT treatment in Russia after seeing a friend’s results.
+She decided to book in for treatment in Russia after seeing a friend’s results from HSCT treatment.

-Multiple sclerosis is an immune-based disease causing lesions to form in the central nervous system that interfere with nerve impulses within the brain, spinal cord and optic nerves.
+Multiple sclerosis is an immune-based disease that causes lesions to form in the central nervous system that interfere with nerve impulses within the brain, spinal cord and optic nerves.

-HSCT destroys the patient’s immune system using chemotherapy, then uses blood and immune stem cells from the bone marrow to reset the immune system.
-Although considered intensive and relatively high risk, the Moscow clinic boasts an 86 per cent success rate in stopping the disease’s progression.
+HSCT destroys the patient’s immune system then uses blood and immune stem cells from the bone marrow to reset the immune system following chemotherapy.
+Although considered intensive and relatively high risk, the Moscow clinic boasts an 86 per cent success rate in stopping the progression of the disease.

 Ms Garrett was first diagnosed with MS about six years ago aged 29.
 She collapsed and had a seizure in the shower, and from then on suffered dizziness, confusion, memory issues, slurred speech and severe fatigue.

-After a battery of tests, two MRIs returned abnormal results which indicated MS, but another attack several months later confirmed the diagnosis and revealed a lesion on her spine which left the neurologist surprised she was still functioning.
+After a battery of tests, two MRIs returned abnormal results which indicated MS, but another attack several months later confirmed the diagnosis.

 “It’s on the base of my skull on my neck and causes sensory issues, numbness, tingling, nerve pain and muscle weakness,” she said.

-Ms Garrett last month launched a gofundme page to help raise $100,000 to cover her flights and treatment in Russia, which is expected to take about 35 days depending on her recovery.
+Ms Garrett last month launched a gofundme page to help raise $100,000 to cover her flights and treatment in Russia, which is expected to take about 35 days or longer depending on her recovery.